Montgomery County coronavirus update

 MONTGOMERY COUNTY, N.Y.
-(NEWS10) – Officials said Friday that there have been 39 accumulative cases of coronavirus in the county since testing began.
-Of those 39 cases, 21 people have made a full recovery.
-There are two people being treated in the hospital for coronavirus.
+(NEWS10) – Officials said Tuesday that there have been 45 accumulative positive cases in the county since testing began.
+Of those 45 cases, 25 people have made a full recovery.
+Three people are being treated in the hospital.

-There are 15 people in quarantine and 77 people monitored by the county health department.
+There are 67 people in quarantine and being monitored by the county.
+There has been one COVID-19 related death.

 News10’s county-by-county coronavirus tracker